chankrrn/WRO-FE-YBR/elec/elec_README.md

 # 6. Sensor Architecture and Selection

-No single sensor provides all the information required by the robot.

-The final sensing architecture therefore combines several sensors with different strengths.
+No single sensor can provide all the information required by the robot.
+Therefore, the final sensing architecture combines multiple sensors, with each sensor providing different types of information and supporting different functions.

 ```text
                  FINAL SENSOR ARCHITECTURE